-Whether you have a toddler, preschooler or young school-aged child, involve him in a variety of different activities.
+Whether you have a toddler, preschooler or young school-aged child, involve them in a variety of different activities.

-Find activities that boost your child's self-esteem and help him share and get along with others.
+Find activities that boost your child's self-esteem and help them share and get along with others.

-If you have an infant, you can still involve him in different activities.
+If you have an infant, you can still involve them in different activities.
 Every day you can do the following with your infant:

 Physical activity provides many benefits to your growing child.
-It helps build and maintain healthy bones, muscles and joints.
-It also can prevent or delay the development of high blood pressure.
+It's important for emotional development and also helps build and maintain healthy bones, muscles and joints.

-You don't need to enroll your child in an expensive exercise program.
-Take her to the playground or on walks, or enroll her in community sports programs.
+You don't need to enroll your child in expensive programs.
+Take your child to the playground or on walks, or enroll them in community sports programs.

 The first two years of life are critical during the growth and development of your child’s brain.
 Your child needs positive contact with other children and adults.
 Too much screen time can have a negative affect on your child’s brain development.
 This is especially true when your child is learning to talk and play with others.